ggogel/seafile-containerized/README.md

 ### Upgrading Seafile Server
 The *seafile-server* images contains scripts that will detect if a newer version of *seafile-server* is deployed and will automatically run the migration scripts included in the Seafile package.
 Upgrade from 7.1 is succesfully tested.

+### User Avatars and Custom Logos

+If you are unable to upload user avatars and custom logos, check your `SERVICE_URL` in the admin settings.
+It should not contain any port number.
+It should begin with `https` if you use a reverse proxy with https.

 ### LDAP